 - graduating practitioners with the skills to negotiate real-world situations, the conceptual breadth to offer alternatives to conventional solutions, and the ethical foundation to be role models to all groups.

-Approximately 70 percent of the college’s undergraduate students participate in our 20-year-old cooperative education or internship programs.
+Approximately 70 percent of the college’s undergraduate students participate in our 20-year-old cooperative education or internship programs, led by Engineering Career Services.
 The college’s reputation for producing engineering talent, as well as for providing superior services to employers, has attracted more than 800 national and international employers including Fortune 500 companies, small and medium-sized manufacturers, engineering and technical services firms, and state and federal agencies.